OpenEx-Platform/docs/docs/usage/injects.md

 ![Logical chains form](assets/inject-chaining.png)

-As you can see, you can set a Parent and several Childrens.
-A parent means the current inject will be executed only if the conditions set on the parent are met at the time of execution.
-A children will be executed at the time of execution only if the conditions on the current inject are met.
+As you can see, you can assign a Parent and multiple Children.
+A Parent indicates that the current inject will only execute if the conditions set on the Parent are met at the time of execution.
+Similarly, a Child will execute at the specified time only if the conditions set on the current inject are satisfied.

-The conditions you can set are the expectations of the inject as well as whether or not the execution went well or not.
-You can choose the expectation and the Success/Fail value by clinking on them.
+The conditions you can set include the expectations for the inject and whether its execution was successful or not.
+You can select the desired expectation and Success/Fail status by clicking on them.

 ![Modifying chains value form](assets/inject-chaining-value.png)

-There is also the possibility to change if all the conditions must be met or just one by clicking on the small OR/AND cards.
-Note that they are all linked and you cannot have different values on those.
+You can also toggle whether all conditions must be met or just one by clicking on the small OR/AND cards.
+Note that these settings are interconnected, so you cannot assign different values to them

 ### Using the timeline